opencord/docs/overview.md

 ## Making Changes to this Document

-The [http://guide.opencord.org](http://guide.opencord.org) website is built using the [GitBook Toolchain](https://toolchain.gitbook.com/), with the documentation root in [docs](https://github.com/opencord/docs/blob/{{ book.branch }}) in a checked out source tree.
+The [http://guide.opencord.org](http://guide.opencord.org) website is built using the legacy GitBook Toolchain (deprecated, docs unavailable), with the documentation root in [docs](https://github.com/opencord/docs/blob/{{ book.branch }}) in a checked out source tree.
 It is build with `make`, and requires that `gitbook`,